Fluorescent tubes: A brief overview of the different lamp types and sizes

 T12s are 1.5-inch diameter fluorescent tubes.
-These are the oldest of the fluorescent tubes and they almost always run off magnetic ballasts, which are no longer manufactured, spelling a probable end for T12s in the near future.
-Although we don’t see them as often along the coastal cities, they are still around in a lot of places in the midwest and heartland.
+These are the oldest of the fluorescent tubes and they almost always run off magnetic ballasts, which are no longer manufactured.

 Typically, you see T12s in troffers.
 Sometimes, you’ll find T12s in older warehouses or older hallways in apartment complexes.
-Finally, high-output T12s are also found in lit signage.
+High-output T12s are also found in signage.

 Are you doing a fluorescent lighting retrofit to LED?
 Read about your options here.

 T5s are fluorescent tubes that are 5/8 of an inch in diameter.
-These are the newest development in the wide world of fluorescent tubes.
+These are the newest development in the fluorescent family.
 Although they are the smallest, they are the most energy efficient and brightest.
 In fact, some T5s last up to 90,000 hours.

 Because of their energy efficiency and light output (i.e. lumen output), you see a lot of high output T5s used in warehouse fixtures.
 You’ll also see them in over the counter lighting, shelf lighting, or cubby lighting in retail spaces because of their compact size.